 Final Step: Confirm Submission

-• make payments to the tax authorities if required, using the payment details shown
+- Make payments to the tax authorities if required, using the details shown